Ng Ka Ling v Director of Immigration: Hearing and rulings

 Both the Court of First Instance and the Court of Appeal found that the Immigration (Amendment) (No 3) Ordinance was constitutional and retrospective provisions therein were not invalid.
-The Immigration (Amendment) (No 2) Ordinance was held unconstitutional for its intention to detract from the Basic law right right given in clear terms to persons born outside Hong Kong of permanent residents; it was held unconstitutional to deny the right of abode to illegitimate children.
+The Immigration (Amendment) (No 2) Ordinance was held unconstitutional for its intention to detract from the Basic law right given in clear terms to persons born outside Hong Kong of permanent residents; it was held unconstitutional to deny the right of abode to illegitimate children.
 Under the judgment, applicants who entered the Hong Kong SAR without a one-way permit or a valid certificate of entitlement under the (No 3) Ordinance were to be deported to the Mainland pending appeal.

 On appeal to the Court of Final Appeal, the applicants maintained that as they are permanent residents within Article 24(2) of the Basic Law, they have the right of abode as conferred by Article 24(3) of the Basic Law.
-Miss Cheung maintains that the fact that she was born out of wedlock should not affect her status as a permanent resident.
+Cheung maintained that the fact that she was born out of wedlock should not affect her status as a permanent resident.
 The Director's position was that the applicants are subject to the scheme introduced by the Immigration (Amendment) (No 3) Ordinance 1997.
 Under the scheme, a person's status as a permanent resident by descent can only be established by holding a one way permit affixed with a certificate of entitlement.
 None of the applicants held such a permit, let alone a permit which was so affixed.
-By virtue of section 2AA(2) of the No 3 Ordinance, the Director argued that the applicants shall be regarded as not enjoying the right of abode.
+By virtue of section 2AA(2) of the No 3 Ordinance, the Director argued that the applicants should be regarded as not enjoying the right of abode.

 The CFA unanimously decided the applicants were Hong Kong permanent residents at birth.
-The CFA overturned the Court of Appeals' judgment on the No 3 Ordinance; provisions requiring one-way permit issued by mainland authorities as a condition for exercising the "core" constitutional right of the right of abode were held unconstitutional.
+The CFA overturned the Court of Appeal's judgment on the No 3 Ordinance; provisions requiring one-way permits issued by mainland authorities as a condition for exercising the "core" constitutional right of the right of abode were held unconstitutional.
 Provisions in the Immigration (Amendment) (No 3) Ordinance 1997 created new criminal offences, including offences relating to the making of an application for a certificate of entitlement for reward; the Court held retrospective provisions on certificates of entitlement were unconstitutional and declared the provisions null and void.